Posted by Maria to

 A new baby means a lot of changes.
 One of these changes involves learning everything you can about infant safety.
 New babies require a lot of care and protection to ensure they stay safe during the crucial first year.
 Get a head start on keeping your baby safe by choosing the best and safest cribs, strollers, car seats and other baby gear.

 Safety regulations on strollers, car seats, cribs and other baby equipment are constantly being updated, so make sure you buy new gear instead of used.
-Keep an eye out for product recalls, and always ask for a refund or replacement if your purchase gets recalled.
+Keep an eye out for product recalls, especially stroller recalls , and always ask for a refund or replacement if your purchase gets recalled.